 Wear clothes twice

-Clothes typically take the most space, so that's the most obvious place to cut back.
+Clothes typically take up the most space, so that's the most obvious place to cut back.
 You probably don't need as much clothing as you think.

 I've found that well-chosen clothes can usually be worn at least a couple of times without needing more than a spritz of Febreze or a spot scrub with a washcloth.
 That means you can pack just 2-3 outfits for a one-week trip.